MarsBased/handbook/sections/holidays.md

 Feel free to exchange any local holidays for another normal day, any time.

-Use the [Forecast & Time Off](https://docs.google.com/spreadsheets/u/0/d/1F70bT40_mTTWUZZlGvcQmjlfNzoqQZSywA0fpHHUZaM/edit) Google Sheet to review your local holidays and days off, and to check your teammates' schedules.
+Use the [2025 Time Off](https://docs.google.com/spreadsheets/d/1kX1bUUjUc9MJWNqbx4z5NvWUsieUL0znwmiw2MVATIo/edit?usp=sharing) Google Sheet to review your local holidays and days off, and to check your teammates' schedules.

 > [!TIP]
 > Bookmark this Google Sheet for easy access, as you will have to access it often.